flancia-coop/doc.anagora.org/agora-pkg-chapter.md

         - It can be made to encode arbitrary data via application of uuencode or other encoding conventions.
 - Layer 1: [[markup]] and conventions for cross-referencing and linking.
     - Markdown, org mode, HTML or other rich markups building on top of plain text belong to this layer.
     - [[wikilinks]] and #hashtags seem like sensible cross-format extensions for semantic linking.
+    - Markdown plus [[wikilinks]] is the default Agora layer 1 format.
     - More generally, this is an [[inline metadata]] layer.
 The above are just relatively unobstrusive generally available implicit standards that inline well.
 - Layer 3: JSON, EDN, RDF, protobufs.
     - In general, data exchange formats.
+    - The Agora reference implementation currently provides JSON and RDF output.

 ## Reference implementation
 - Here we cover details of a free and open source reference Agora which provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph**.